qorelanguage/qore-vscode/README.md

 **qore-vscode** is an extension for Visual Studio Code adding [Qore](http://qore.org/) language support.

+## Version 0.7.7 (10.5.2022)

+- Updated qls to avoid warnings with newer versions of Qore

 ## Version 0.7.6 (10.5.2022)

 - Added Qore language icon to all associated Qore files